Uncategorized

 Many biological age tests ask for your chronological age as part of their determination of your biological age.
 This should not be necessary and could influence your results if they use it in their formula to determine your biological age.

-Current biological age tests report a single age result per person.
+Most current biological age tests report a single age result per person.
 In actuality, parts of our body are at different biological ages.
 For example, If a person has body parts which each measure out as biologically between 30 and 40 years old, yet has a brain which measures at 85, how biologically old are they?

 Is it possible to create a credible test to estimate a person’s biological age (or age of each component) within one year?
+Several research groups are working on the approach.

 1. Biological data from blood, stool, urine and saliva tests, collected over a sufficient range of conditions and time to account for daily fluctuations.
 Data analysis must include: